US Expat Taxes for Americans Living in Israel – What You Need to Know

 – (The Jerusalem Post)

-The two main exemptions are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$100,000 of foreign earned income from US income tax if you can demonstrate that you are a resident of Israel, and the Foreign Tax Credit, which allows you a dollar credit for every dollar of tax you’ve paid in Israel.
-The Foreign Tax Credit is typically a better option if you pay more tax in Israel than you owe to the IRS, as you can carry the excess tax credits forward.
-Remember though, even if you don’t owe any tax in the US, if your total income is more than US$10,000 (or $400 if you’re self-employed) you still have to file.
+If you pay income tax in Israel, there are several ways to reduce or avoid being taxed on the same income by the IRS.
+The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are a French resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve paid in France.
+The Foreign Tax Credit is normally a better option if you pay more tax in Israel than you would to the IRS, as you can carry the excess credits forward for future use.
+Be aware though that even if you don’t owe any tax to the IRS, if your income is over the IRS thresholds mentioned above, you still have to file.

 Israeli taxes – what you need to know